momentohq/public-dev-docs/docs/cache/develop/api-reference/response-objects.md

 ## Stored

-For setIfNotExists commands, the key did not exist and the value was set.
+For setIf* commands, the key did not exist and the value was set.

 ## NotStored

-For setIfNotExists commands, the key existed and no value was set.
+For setIf* commands, the key existed and no value was set.